 What is Active Surveillance?

-The concept of active surveillance, or watchful waiting, has emerged in recent years as an excellent option for men who decide not to undergo immediate surgery..
+The concept of active surveillance, has increasingly emerged since 2010 as a viable option for men who decide not to undergo immediate radical treatment..

 Learn about chemotherapy as a treatment option — the different types, when they are used, how they are administered, and questions to ask before..